FlowFuse/flowfuse/docs/install/kubernetes/stacks.md

-# Kubernetes Project Stacks
+# Kubernetes Stacks

-A Project Stack defines a set of platform configuration options that will get applied to each project when created.
+A Stack defines a set of platform configuration options that will get applied to each Node-RED instance when created.

 For container based deployment models, this covers three things: